Jupiter and the Juice Launch: What You Need to Know | 🔬 LatestLY

-On Friday, the European Space Agency is sending up a spacecraft to explore three of Jupiter's moons.
+On Friday, the European Space Agency sent up a spacecraft to explore three of Jupiter's moons.
 The mission will reveal more information about Jupiter's environment.
-Here's what we know about the planet so far.It's a big mission that will launch from the spaceport in Kourou, French Guiana on Friday.
+Here's what we know about the planet so far.It's a big mission that launched from the spaceport in Kourou, French Guiana on Friday.
 The European Space Agency (ESA) is sending up its Jupiter Icy Moons Explorer, Juice, to ― well, explore three of Jupiter's icy moons.

 Doesn't sound too exciting yet?
 Then consider that one of the mission's goals is to characterize "these moons as both planetary objects and possible habitats," according to ESA.
 In other words, the mission aims to find out if life could be possible on Ganymede, Europa or Callisto, or whether life has existed on the moons in the past.

-The launch was originally scheduled for Thursday, but had to be pushed because of lightning risk in Kourou.
+The launch was originally scheduled for one day earlier, but had to be pushed because of lightning risk in Kourou on Thursday.

 The Juice project is a mission of many firsts.
 The spacecraft, which is being sent up on an Ariane 5 rocket, will be the first to change orbits from another planet (Jupiter) to one of its moons.
 And it will be the first to orbit a moon other than the Earth's.

-Note: Editor's note: This story was originally published on April 12, 2023, and updated after the rescheduled launch on April 14, 2023.